arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 ## My first (legacy) Rails job

-When I finished my Master's Degree about Ruby on Rails, **I had one dream.
+When I finished my Master's thesis about Ruby on Rails, **I had one dream.
 To work with Ruby on Rails on daily basis**.
 I have already quit my first job in a corporation a few months earlier to focus on studies.
 I was free to start any job, anywhere.
 I couldn't find Rails job at my current city,